 AVOID REINJURY.
 It's bad enough when a pejorative word is used publicly.
 Don't compound the problem by focusing on targeted students when asking questions about the damage caused by a bias-based incident.
-Don't single out the Latino students to comment on an anti-immigrant crime or incident.
-Ask the whole class or group, without singling anyone out, putting anyone on the spot or tacitly demanding that a single person speak for his or her entire identity group.
+Don't single out the Latine students to comment on an anti-immigrant crime or incident.
+Ask the whole class or group, without singling out anyone, without putting anyone on the spot or tacitly demanding that a single person speak for their entire identity group.